The race is on and democrats will lose. Again.

 Democrats will lose in 20182.
-Democrats will not win back the House, nor a win a majority in the U.S. Senate.
+It’s time that all those democrats out there who rely on “The Resistance” come back to reality.
+Democrats will not win back the House.
+Nor will democrats a win a majority in the U.S. Senate.
 Their current election strategy and (ironically) preachy approach will accomplish nothing more than create a House of Representatives that perfectly reflects America’s gerrymandered districts, and a Senate akin to a near-sited turtle with sleep apnea and a collection of off-shore bank accounts3.

 Democrats are losing the heart of America, and their 2018 election strategy will only make it worse.